Flood Advisory issued for Beaver by NWS - News Break

 Flood Advisory issued for Beaver by NWS

-Effective: 2021-05-26 17:15:00 CDT Expires: 2021-05-27 00:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-05-26 20:31:00 CDT Expires: 2021-05-26 21:30:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Beaver FLOOD ADVISORY REMAINS IN EFFECT UNTIL 1145 PM CDT THIS EVENING FOR SOUTH CENTRAL BEAVER, NORTHWESTERN LIPSCOMB AND NORTHERN OCHILTREE COUNTIES At 950 PM CDT, Doppler radar and automated rain gauges indicated heavy rain due to thunderstorms.
-Minor flooding is ongoing in the advisory area.
-Between 1 and 3 inches of rain have fallen.
-Some locations that will experience flooding include Perryton and Booker.alerts.weather.gov
+Target Area: Beaver The National Weather Service in Amarillo has issued a * Flood Advisory for South Central Beaver County in the panhandle of Oklahoma Northwestern Lipscomb County in the panhandle of Texas Northern Ochiltree County in the panhandle of Texas * Until 1145 PM CDT. * At 846 PM CDT, Trained weather spotters have reported flooding in Perryton with flooding also possible in the rest of the advisory area.
+Between 1 and 3 inches of rain have fallen. * Some locations that will experience flooding include Perryton and Booker.
+Additional rainfall amounts of 0.5 to 1 inch are expected over the area.
+This additional rain will cause minor flooding to continue.alerts.weather.gov